Spider-Woman (Jessica Drew): Spider-Verse

 During the Spider-Verse storyline, the Earth-001 version of Jessica Drew is a servant of the Inheritors.
 She was sent to pick up the wine from Robbie Robertson's import company which is needed for the feast that the Inheritors will be having.
 Spider-Woman of Earth-616 met her counterpart while in Earth-001.
 She and Morlun are in relationship in which Bora describes her as "...one of Morlun's toys".

 Ultimate Marvel

-The Ultimate Marvel incarnation of Jessica Drew, known as Spider-Woman primarily and the Black Widow for a time, has been an agent of SHIELD, a member of the Ultimates and New Ultimates, and a supporting character for both Peter Parker and Miles Morales.
-A clone of the former, she has heightened agility, strength, reflexes, a precognitive danger sense (spider sense), the ability to stick to walls, and organic webbing she can shoot from her fingertips.
+The Ultimate Marvel incarnation of Jessica Drew (a composite character of Jessica and Ben Reilly), known as Spider-Woman primarily and the Black Widow for a time, as well as by the alias of Julia Carpenter, has been an agent of S.H.I.E.L.D., a member of the Ultimates and New Ultimates, and a supporting character for both Peter Parker and Miles Morales.
+A clone of the former with all of his memories and personality, they have heightened agility, strength, reflexes, a precognitive danger sense (spider sense), the ability to stick to walls, and organic webbing they can shoot from her fingertips.

 In other media

 Television

-Jessica Drew / Spider-Woman appears in a self-titled TV series, voiced by Joan Van Ark.
+Jessica Drew / Spider-Woman appears in a self-titled television series from 1979 to 1980, voiced by Joan Van Ark.

 Film

+Jess Drew / Spider-Woman appears in Spider-Man: Across the Spider-Verse (2023), voiced by Issa Rae.
+Described as an "original creation" and "wholesale reinvention of the concept" of the comic book Jessica Drew, this version is an African American Spider-Woman who rides a motorcycle and serves as a leading member of Miguel O'Hara's Spider-Society and mentor to Gwen Stacy / Spider-Woman.
+A composite character of the Earth-616 and Earth-1610 Jessica Drews, she has the spider-powers and fingertip-webs of 1610-Jessica from Ultimate Spider-Man and the pregnancy of 616-Jessica from Spider-Woman: Spider-Verse.
+Furthermore, alternate universe comic book-accurate incarnations of the Earth-616 and Earth-1610 versions of Jessica Drew make background cameo appearances as additional members of the Spider-Society.